udacity/ud615/labs/managing-application-configurations-and-secrets.md

 In this lab we will secure the monolith pod using [Nginx](http://nginx.org/en), which will serve as a reverse proxy serving HTTPS in front of the monolith container.

-> The nginx container will be deployed in the same pod as the monolith container.
+> The nginx container will be deployed in the same pod as the monolith container because they are tightly coupled.

 ## Tutorial: Creating Secrets